-As of the
+As of the acquisition ate

-acquisiti on date

 Current assets 3

-Property, plant and equipment 125
+Property, plant and equipment 1 125

-Total assets acquired \$ 128
+Total assets acquired \$ 1 128

-Current liabilities (10)
+Current liabilities (.
+10)

 Non-current liabilities (4)

-Total liabilities assumed \$ (14)
+Total liabilities assumed \$ (1 14)

-Total identifiable assets acquired and liabilities assumed \$ 114
+Total identifiable assets acquired and liabilities assumed \$ 1 114

-Consideration transferred \$ (114)
+Consideration transferred \$ (11 14)

 Goodwill -

 The primary reasons for the acquisition are that these fields are located in the immediate vicinity of Shinginskoye field developed by the Company's subsidiary, Gazpromneft-Vostok LLC, which will integrate these operations.
+The purchase price allocation is now finalized.